adminspotter/cuddly-gl/doc/ui-widget.md

 +----------------------+
 ```

-The widget's *parent*, a subclass of type `ui::composite`, must be
+The widget's _parent_, a subclass of type
-specified at creation time, and can not be changed during the lifetime
+[`ui::composite`](ui-composite.md)(3), must be specified at creation
-of the object.
+time, and can not be changed during the lifetime of the object.

 ## METHODS ##